Equivariant K-theoretic enumerative invariants and wall-crossing formulae in abelian categories: The K-homology group

-\begin{remark} When $\fX = X$ is a quasi-projective scheme, the latter two axioms are vacuous: the equivariant localization axiom is automatically satisfied via torus localization by taking $\fF = X^{\sT}$, and the finiteness condition follows from \eqref{eq:augmentation-ideal-vanishing-for-schemes}.
-In this setting, the definition and nomenclature for $K^\sT_\circ(X)$ should be compared to the {\it operational K-theory} of \cite{Anderson2015}, which is a bivariant theory in the sense of \cite{Fulton1981} modeled on $K_\sT(X)$.
-Our K-homology arises from an analogous bivariant theory modeled on $K^\circ_\sT(X)$, applied to the map $X \to *$. \end{remark}
+When $\fX = X$ is a scheme with $\sT$-action and proper $\sT$-fixed locus, the definition and nomenclature for $\bK^\sT_\circ(X)$ should be compared to the {\it operational K-theory} of $X^\sT$ \cite{Anderson2015}, which is a bivariant theory in the sense of \cite{Fulton1981} modeled on $K(X^\sT)$.
+Our notion of K-homology arises from an analogous bivariant theory modeled on $K^\circ(X^\sT)$, applied to the map $X^\sT \to *$.

-An important class of elements in $K^\sT_\circ(\fM_\alpha^{\pl})$ arises from enumerative invariants.
-Suppose that for a (weak) stability condition $\tau$ on $\fM_\alpha$, there are no strictly semistable objects and the semistable locus $\fM_\alpha^{\sst}(\tau) \subset \fM_\alpha^{\pl}$ is a quasi-projective scheme carrying a perfect obstruction theory.
-This is the setting of the wall-crossing applications in \S\ref{sec:wall-crossing}.